+Who’s in for a sunrise visit to Dead Horse Point State Park?
+Three sets of hands fly up.
+That is until the night before.
 Upon reflection my husband and friend Jo, don’t think it’s such a great idea after all.
 They don’t like the prospect of leaving a warm bed and driving 45 minutes from Moab at 6 AM.
 That’s okay.
 Ted, my other friend is game so the two of us meet with a coffee in hand and head off.

-By 7 AM we’re at the park filling out the form and paying the $10 entrance fee.
+By 7 AM we’re at Dead Horse Point State Park filling out the form and paying the $10 entrance fee.
 The drive through the park is pure magic at this time of day – open range and then finally glimpses of the canyon, 2000 feet below.

 We’re certainly not alone when we pull up in the parking lot at Dead Horse Point.
 About a dozen photographers have claimed spots along the edge of the canyon – not that there isn’t plenty of room for us.

 Before the sun comes up, it’s chilly so we wander back and forth along the edge trying to stay warm.
 But with the first touch of the sun ray’s, we’re peeling off jackets and staring in wonder as the scene along a gooseneck in the Colorado River unfolds.

 Below us we can see jeeps that look like toy cars.
 Of course I’m only guessing that these are jeeps but judging from the fact the Moab is hosting the 9 day Easter Jeep Safari, with jeepers coming from all over the world, I’m betting I’m right.

 This may be a week you want to avoid visiting Moab as the place is literally overrun by jeeps, especially in the evening when they’re back from their outings.